-Diagnosing heart problems before birth ensures your baby gets the most effective treatment he or she needs as early as possible.
-Our pediatric heart imaging experts use the latest screening technology to diagnose congenital heart defects while babies are still in the womb.
-If your baby is diagnosed with a heart defect, we offer every resource you need for your pregnancy, your delivery at Duke University Hospital, and to help you prepare for your baby’s treatment before and after birth.
+Identifying heart problems before birth ensures your baby gets the most effective treatment as early as possible.
+Our pediatric heart specialists use the latest technology to diagnose congenital heart defects while your baby is still in the womb.
+We offer resources for your pregnancy and delivery, and we help you prepare for your baby’s treatment before and after birth.

 Diagnosing Congenital Heart Defects Before Birth